Login to purchase the class

 Participants will identify the requirements of the Americans with Disabilities Act (ADA) applicable to child care settings; demonstrate an understanding of inclusionary practices and accommodations based on research based best practices and national standards for child care settings; identify appropriate accommodations based on children’s individual needs; demonstrate awareness of appropriate resources.

 This 3-hour Instructor-Led Zoom training is designed to meet ADA and Inclusion training requirements for MSDE.*

 Online Zoom, ZOOM Classroom,

-Minimum of 5 students required for the class to proceed.
+Minimum 10 students are required for the class to proceed.

 Back to Including All Children and the Americans with Disabilities Act